ofra123/ml-income-prediction/README.md

 ## Files

 The notebook `Pred_Cenus_AI.ipynb` contains all code for data analysis and preprocessing and modeling and evaluation steps.
-The file `requirements.txt` contains Python package dependencies which are optional.

 ## Dataset